Salcombe Lifeboat Station: Service awards

 The volunteer crews of the RNLI do not expect reward or recognition for their work, but the records include many rescues that have been recognised by letters, certificates and medals from the RNLI management.
 This list is just some of the most notable.

 On 7 December 1939, a few months after the start of World War II, the Samuel and Marie Parkhouse went to the aid of the SS Louis Sheid.
 This had picked up 62 survivors from the SS Tajandoen which had been torpedoed by Günther Prien's U-47 but was now in trouble herself after hitting rocks near Thurlestone.
-It took the lifeboat crew two journeys to Hope Cove to land the survivors of the tordepoed ship, but the Louis Sheids own crew eventually got ashore after it ran aground in Bigbury Bay.
+It took the lifeboat crew two journeys to Hope Cove to land the survivors of the torpedoed ship, but the Louis Sheids own crew eventually got ashore after it ran aground in Bigbury Bay.
 Coxswain Edwin Distin (a survivor of the 1916 capsize) was awarded the RNLI Silver Medal for his seamanship during this rescue.
 The rest of the crew were awarded bronze medals.

 Four years later Distin was himself awarded a bronze medal when, on 4 December 1943, he rescued eleven people from a salvage craft off Start Point.

 On 8 January 1992, the Baltic Exchange II went to help the MV Janet C which was adrift without power near Start Point.
 The crew managed to get a line across and held the 1200 LT coaster off the rocks for three hours until a tug was able to take over the tow.
 Coxswain/Mechanic Frank Smith was awarded a bronze medal for his courage, seamanship and determination during this service.